crescent-network/crescent/docs/How-To/api/README.md

 ---
 Title: REST APIs
-Description: A high-level overview of how the REST API interfaces work for the farming module.
+Description: A high-level overview of gRPC-gateway REST Routes in farming module.
 ---

 ## Swagger Documentation

 - [Swagger Docs v0.2.0](https://app.swaggerhub.com/apis-docs/gravity-devs/farming/0.2.0)

-## REST APIs
+## gRPC-gateway REST Routes

-In order to test out the following REST APIs, you need to set up a local node to query from.
+In order to test out the following REST routes, you need to set up a local node to query from.
 You can refer to this [localnet tutorial](./Tutorials/localnet) on how to build `farmingd` binary and bootstrap a local network in your local machine.

 - [Params](#Params)
 - [Plans](#Plans)